ko1/rubyhackchallenge/EN/2_mri_structure.md

 1. `$ mkdir workdir`
 2. `$ cd workdir`
-3. `$ git clone https://github.com/ruby/ruby.git` # And you can get cloned sources in `workdir/ruby`
+3. `$ git clone https://github.com/ruby/ruby.git` # The cloned source code will be available in `workdir/ruby`

-Because of network bandwidth, please clone at home.
+Due to limited network bandwidth at the venue, please clone the source code at home.

 ## Exercise: Build MRI and install built binaries.